cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/workflow_info.md

 # CDP Workflows

-### Worlflow Processes - DRAFT
+### Workflow Processes - DRAFT

-The CDP will challenge the status quo of our typical operations and strive for automation and efficientices.
+The CDP will challenge the status quo of our typical operations and strive for automation and efficiencies.